ajsaucier/eleventy-netlify-boilerplate/pages/social-media.md

 When creating emoticons with text, consider the experience for screen reader users.
 In this example, this visual experience of "shruggie" ¯\\_(ツ)_/¯ will be read aloud by a screen reader as: "Macron, backslash, underline, katakana, underline, slash, macron."

+If an emoticon must be used, it's recommended that you take a screenshot of the emoticon and add the image to the page with the appropriate alternative text.

 ## Context for Animated GIFs

 On platforms that allow for alternative text descriptions on GIFs, you should provide them in the same manner as for still images.